 This is Benjamin Piwowarski‘s website.

-I am a 1st grade researcher within the CNRS in France, working in the DAPA (Databases and Machine Learning) department of the Laboratory of Informatics of Paris 6 (LIP6) within the University Pierre et Marie Curie (UPMC).
+I am a CNRS researcher, working in the DAPA (Databases and Machine Learning) department of the Laboratory of Informatics of Paris 6 (LIP6) within the University Pierre et Marie Curie (UPMC).
 For more detailed information, you can consult my CV.